allisonkoh/helpful-code-stuff/README.md

 ## File management with `pathlib`

 Use `pathlib` for relative paths in Python.
+Docs: https://docs.python.org/3/library/pathlib.html

 Stuff to import at the top of the script/NB